 Visiting the gardens is like stepping back in time.
 Along with all the beauty of the springtime flowers, the 7-acre property features Hulda’s original restored 1880 Victorian farmhouse, woodshed and water tower.
 The original carriage house is now a gift shop, offering souvenirs and craft items from local artists.

 Hulda Kruger Lilac Gardens is located at 115 South Pekin Road, Woodland in Washington.
 This is 30 miles north of Portland just off of I-5.
-For more information, visit the gardens’ website.
+While you’re in Woodland, visit Holland America Flower Gardens’ free tulip fields a short drive form the lilac garden.